Rejuvenation at its best.

 What to Expect After the Procedure

 The time it takes to heal after dermabrasion depends on the size and depth of the area treated.
 A full-face treatment will take longer to heal than that of a small area of skin.
 Deeper abrasions take the longest to heal.
-In most cases, the skin grows back in 5 to 8 days.
+In most cases, the skin grows back in five to eight days.
 This new skin is pink or red.
-The color most often fades in 6 to 12 weeks.
+The color most often fades in six to 12 weeks.
 Until then, normal skin tones can be matched using makeup.
 Please note that some patients experience a permanent lightening of the skin.

-- Avoid sun exposure and, after peeling has stopped, use sunscreen every day.
-Tender new skin is more likely to get sun damage.
+- Avoid sun exposure and use sunscreen every day after the peeling has stopped; tender new skin is more likely to get sun damage

 Each patient is unique; therefore, results of treatment may vary.